Controlling Type 2 Diabetes Naturally

 Studies have shown that sleep is a necessary part of body restoration, rejuvenation, for muscle growth, tissue repair and synthesizing hormones.
 Sleep plays a vital role in maintaining normal blood sugar levels.
 Less than 6.5 hours and it will affect your blood sugar.

-Sleep deprivation is a key factor to type 2 diabetes.
+In addition, sleep deprivation is a key factor to type 2 diabetes.
 How you ask?
 Your hormones and system gets thrown out of whack.
 Your ongoing sleep loss is causing a stress hormone called cortisol to be released.
 Cortisol causes blood glucose to be released through gluconeogenesis.

 Gluconeogenesis is one of several main mechanisms used by humans and many other animals to maintain blood glucose levels.
 The pancreas secretes insulin in response to the blood sugar, which in turn gives you energy causing you to stay awake.
-Cortisol is a key contributor to high insulin, and Insulin resistance.
+Furthermore, cortisol is a key contributor to high insulin, and Insulin resistance.

 Too little sleep increases your appetite and reduces your level of satiety.
 Thus, causing consumption of carb food snacks, causing insulin to be released.